aduboseh/iter/docs/MCP_API.md

 ## Invariants

-The SCG MCP Server guarantees the following invariants:
+The Iter Server guarantees the following invariants:

 ### Energy Conservation
 Total energy in the system is conserved across all operations.
 Energy can only be transferred, never created or destroyed.